Deniz-Sahin-567/BilboardGameSelector/README.md

     - Type: Strategy OR Party OR Both
     - Subtype: Any strings divided by forward slashes '/'
     - Explanation: A short explanation of what the game is about.
+- In the resources file change the contents of the backgrounds folder as you wish.
+  - Any background you add should have the name Background1.png with 1 indicating an increasing number starting at 1.
+- Similarly in the resources file change the images file as you wish.
+  - Add the game box images as you want, naming them GameName.jpg.
+Do not put spaces in the names.
 > [!TIP]
-> The formatting can be obtained by using a google-sheets with each piece of information seperated to a different cell and then the entire document copy-pasted.
+> The formatting of the GameList.txt file can be obtained by using a google-sheets with each piece of information seperated to a different cell and then the entire document copy-pasted.
 (Do not copy the tag row.)

 ## Copying of the code
 This code is licensed under the GNU GENERAL PUBLIC LICENSE VERSION 3.